MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: Experiments

 We conduct a comprehensive comparison between MindDrive and representative methods from both the traditional end-to-end (E2E) and vision-language-action (VLA) paradigms on the Bench2Drive benchmark.
 Tab.~\ref{tab: main_table} lists the detailed results, and we find that:

-\textbf{1) MindDrive delivers promising performance with a lightweight model.} Compared with the traditional E2E methods, MindDrive surpasses the latest SOTA IL model DiffAD~\cite{wang2025diffad} by 10.12 DS and 16.45\% SR, and the offline RL-based method Raw2Drive~\cite{yang2025raw2drive} by 6.68 DS and 4.85\% SR. Within the VLA paradigm, MindDrive achieves comparable performance to the SOTA IL-based ORION~\cite{fu2025orion} and outperforms DriveMoE~\cite{yang2025drivemoe} by 3.82 DS and 6.45\% SR. Notably, using the lightweight Qwen2-0.5B, MindDrive achieves competitive performance, in contrast to the substantially larger LLMs employed by ORION and DriveMoE (\textit{i.e.}, Vicuna1.5-7B and Paligemma-3B), highlighting our method's superior efficiency.
+\textbf{1) MindDrive delivers promising performance with a lightweight model.} Compared with the traditional E2E methods, MindDrive surpasses the latest state-of-the-art (SOTA) IL model PGS~\cite{huang2025prioritizing} by 6.45\% SR, and the online RL-based method Raw2Drive~\cite{yang2025raw2drive} by 6.68 DS and 4.85\% SR. With a 3B parameter LLM, MindDrive-L outperforms the PGS~\cite{huang2025prioritizing} method by 2.51 in DS and delivers a 9.62\% gain in SR. Within the VLA paradigm, MindDrive achieves comparable performance to the IL-based ORION~\cite{fu2025orion} and outperforms DriveMoE~\cite{yang2025drivemoe} by 3.82 DS and 6.45\% SR. In open-loop metrics, MindDrive exhibits a performance gap compared to DriveMoE.
+We attribute this to differing optimization objectives which DriveMoE employs a skill-specialized action MoE that explicitly mitigates mode averaging during trajectory fitting to directly optimize open-loop performance.
+Conversely, MindDrive incorporates online RL rewards designed to prioritize closed-loop driving performance.
+Notably, using the lightweight Qwen2-0.5B, MindDrive achieves competitive performance in contrast to the substantially larger LLMs employed by ORION and DriveMoE (\textit{i.e.}, Vicuna1.5-7B and Paligemma-3B), highlighting our method's superior efficiency.

+\textbf{2) Online RL enhances MindDrive’s capabilities for complex, dynamic interactions.} As shown in Tab.~\ref{tab: main_table}, MindDrive demonstrates a clear advantage over other methods.
+It surpasses the offline RL-based RecogDrive~\cite{li2025recogdrive} by 6.68 DS and 9.64\% SR, and MindDrive-L outperforms the SOTA RL-based method AutoVLA~\cite{zhou2025autovla} by 1.75 DS and 0.53\% SR. Furthermore, MindDrive outperforms the IL-based MindDrive 2.19 DS and 5.79\% SR, while MindDrive-L surpasses the IL-based MindDrive-L 4.81 DS and 7.55\% SR, strongly validating the superiority of the proposed online RL paradigm.